 7. Said HM.
 Recent advances in transport of water-soluble vitamins in organs of the digestive system: a focus on the colon and the pancreas.
 Am J Physiol: Gastrointest Liver Physiol, invited review (In press, 2013).
 THIS REVIEW WAS SELECTED AS “EDITOR’S PICK” OF THE MONTH

 8. Said HM and Trebble T. Intestinal digestion and absorption of micronutrients.
-In: Slesenger and Fordtran Gastrointestinal and Liver Disease; Feldman M, Friedman LS, and Brandt LJ, editors; Elsevier publishing (In press, 2013).
+In: Slesenger and Fordtran Gastrointestinal and Liver Disease; Feldman M, Friedman LS, and Brandt LJ, editors; 10th edition; Elsevier publishing; pp 1765 - 1788, 2015.

 1. Physiology of the Gastrointestinal Tract.
 4th Edition.
-Edited by Leonard R Johnson, Kim Barrett, Fayez K Ghishan, Juanita L Merchand, Hamid M Said and Jackie D. Wood; Elsevier Press; San Diego; 2006.
+Leonard R Johnson, Editor-in-Chief; Associate editors Barrett K, Ghishan FK, Kaunitz JD, Merchand JL, Said HM, and Wood JD; Elsevier Press; San Diego; 2006.

 2. Physiology of the Gastrointestinal Tract, 5th Edition.
-Edited by Johnson LR, Ghishan FK, Merchand JL, Said HM and Wood JD, editors; Elsevier Press; San Diego; 2012.
+Johnson LR, Editor-in-Chief; Associate editors Ghishan FK, Kaunitz JD, Merchand JL, Said HM and Wood JD, editors; Elsevier Press; San Diego; 2012.